neopragma/sociabletests/java-exploration.md

 I was looking forward to writing the same code without using mocks.
 I understand that the first time any of us tries something new, we encounter some speed bumps.
 That's only to be expected.
 There's a learning curve, after all.
 But even considering that, I found the process of getting the first failing test case to the right state to be far more tedious using Nullables than it was using mocks.

-The main reason was that I had to invest far more mental energy into the details of handling file I/O than I really wanted to invest at this early stage of development.
-I wanted to focus on the details of the Kata, not on "infrastructure" details.
-But I had no choice if I wanted to write a Nullable that included an Embeddable Stub that could behave exactly like a Java BufferedReader to ingest the input file provided for the Kata.
+The main reason was that I had to invest mental energy into the details of handling file I/O. I wanted to focus on the challenge of the Kata, and leave the I/O handling for later.
+But I had no choice if I wanted to write a Nullable that included an Embedded Stub that could behave exactly like a Java BufferedReader to ingest the input file provided for the Kata.

 Even then, the result is an awful hack that will require ongoing improvement throughout the development process.
 All that effort amounts to hand-rolling a mock.
 We discard the mocking _library_, but we end up rolling our own in the end.
 The Nullable ```WeatherDataImpl``` class is a kludge of production code mixed with pseudo-mock code.
+This violates Separation of Concerns.
+When combined with Sociable Tests, it also weakens test isolation.

-None of that belongs with the production code.
+None of the pseudo-mock code belongs with the production code.
 Its presence increases the threat surface of the deployed application, without adding any value beyond what we get by using mocks and keeping all test-related code separate from the production code.
 At least, that's my impression so far...but I've only taken the first baby steps.
 Let's see how it goes from here.

 ## Kata 4, Part 1, Java version using mocks, step 2